Arborist · Poet · Lifelong Listener

 Order on Amazon

 There is something different about hearing these poems in Rob's own voice — unhurried, grounded, a woodsman's cadence.
-Watch him read the opening of Warren Woods.
+Listen to him read the opening of Warren Woods.

 More readings and reflections on Facebook and Instagram.